Refund a Donation

 Current refund behavior

-Ayuna supports full void-and-reverse refunds.
+Ayuna supports full void-and-reverse refunds for card-based donations.
 That means:

 - The donation record is marked refunded